The Women’s Coalition of St. Croix is available to help you if you are the victim of sexual harassment.

-Sexual Harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
+Sexual Harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964 and the VI Code, Title 24, Chapter 17.

-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when submission to or rejections of this conduct explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work performance or creates an intimidating, hostile or offensive work environment.
+Sexual Harassment in the Workplace: unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, when submission to or rejection of this conduct affects an individual’s employment, unreasonably interferes with an individual’s work performance or creates an intimidating, hostile or offensive work environment.

 Steps to take if you are sexually harassed